open-simh/.github/docs/simdocs/pdp11_doc.md

 files.
 Card Image files can contain such interchange information as card-stock color, corner cuts, special artwork, as well as the binary punch data representing all 12 columns.
-Complete details on the format, as well as sample code, are available at Prof. Jones\'s site: http://www.cs.uiowa.edu/\~jones/cards/.
+Complete details on the format, as well as sample code, are available at Prof. Jones's site: http://www.cs.uiowa.edu/\~jones/cards/.

 The card reader can be configured to support either of the two